-This year was the first year I decided NOT to make whole roasted birds.
+While I love a perfectly brined Thanksgiving Turkey Last year was the first year I decided NOT to roast a whole bird.
 I just didn't have the oven room so while talking to one of my dear friends Beth of Whoa Nelly (best catering company of all times) we decided to do meatballs!
-We used the Joshua McFadden (king of Portland who I've been obsessed with for years) recipe from a few years ago as a starting point and then gave it a spin for our needs.
+We used the Joshua McFadden recipe from a few years ago as a starting point and then gave it a spin for our needs.
 The result is actual perfection and a little reminiscent of Swedish Meatballs with a Thanksgiving spin!

 The base of the recipe is a mixture of ground turkey (you must use dark meat), some ground pork to give it some fat and extra flavor (yes you COULD omit if you wanted to or don't eat pork but it really adds some oomph) and tons of aromatics.
 Its the same flavorings you would use for a roasted turkey!
 You'll need a mirepoix of shallots, carrots and celery and tons of fresh herbs.
 You'll be adding some heavy cream, panko bread crumbs and lemon to the meat mixture to give it some crunch and moisture.
 Then the mixture gets scooped into balls and chilled for a few minutes to keep them in their perfect ball shape.